ibm-cloud-docs/framework-financial-services/vpc/vpc-architecture-bcdr.md

 # Business continuity and disaster recovery for VPC reference architecture
 {: #vpc-architecture-bcdr}

 As described in [Business continuity and disaster recovery (BCDR) overview](/docs/framework-financial-services?topic=framework-financial-services-shared-bcdr), BCDR is important for all cloud-based applications.
-In this article, you will learn about specifics of BCDR in the {{site.data.keyword.satelliteshort}} reference architecture.
+In this article, you will learn about specifics of BCDR in the reference architecture.

 ## Workloads in VPC reference architecture
 {: #your-workloads}